About Constellary

 Hi, I’m Suzan, the founder of Constellary.

-Constellary works with founders and leadership teams facing the challenges that come with market shifts, constrained resources, and rapid change: How do you align your leadership team when everything's moving fast?
-How do you make decisions faster with less friction?
-How do you build the organizational muscle to deliver results in uncertainty?
+I work with leaders and leadership teams navigating the complexity that comes with rapid change, shifting markets, and growing organizational demands.
+Questions like: How do we stay aligned when everything is moving fast?
+How do we make better decisions with less friction?
+How do we build the leadership and organizational muscle to deliver results in uncertainty?

-As COO, I navigated an organization in constant change—leadership team transitions, a business at an inflection point, and ultimately an acquisition, all while running a global operation across multiple continents.
-I know what it's like to make decisions with incomplete information, to lead through chaos, and to figure out how to keep a team moving forward when everything around you is shifting.
+As COO, I led through constant change: leadership transitions, strategic inflection points, and ultimately an acquisition, all while running a distributed global organization.
+I know what it’s like to make decisions with incomplete information, to lead through ambiguity, and to keep a team moving forward when the ground keeps shifting.

-I've worked with leaders at companies like Alloy (unicorn fintech), Gymshark, Puppet, Bloomberg, Intuit Mailchimp, The New York Times, StackHawk, TaxBit, and Recursion.
-I've been a regular contributor to Fast Company, where one of my articles was named a Top 10 leadership story of the year.
-I've spoken at and given keynotes at numerous industry events, including RubyConf.
+I’ve worked with leaders at organizations including Bloomberg, Intuit Mailchimp, The New York Times, Gymshark, Puppet, Alloy, StackHawk, TaxBit, and Recursion.
+I’ve been a regular contributor to Fast Company, where one of my articles was named a Top 10 leadership story of the year, and I’ve spoken and keynoted at numerous industry events, including RubyConf.

-I'm a certified executive coach (Co-Active Training Institute), a trained StrengthsFinder coach (former Gallup consultant), and a certified facilitator.
-I've received additional training in organization and relationship systems coaching from CRR Global.
-My educational background is in social psychology, sociology, organizational development, and leadership.
+I’m a certified executive coach through the Co-Active Training Institute, a former Gallup consultant and certified StrengthsFinder coach, and trained in Organization and Relationship Systems Coaching through CRR Global.
+My academic background is in social psychology, sociology, organizational development, and leadership.

 Our guiding principles